 All participants actively manage relationships.
 They show interest, give remarkably warm attention and are clear, open and confronting.
 They connect.
 Because of the warmth and connection, I wanted to talk and interact freely with them.
 I thought their customers would too.

 1 The need to build person to person relationships with clients

 Everybody stressed this.
 It came out in ideas like ‘partnership’.
 They established a warm, trusting, open relationship based on people being honest with each other.
 Then they understood the reality of the customer’s situation and business and knew how to help.
 The key to understanding was attentive listening.
 They mentioned building close relationships more often than any other issue.

 2 Questioning and researching

-Most participants emphasised the need to gather data about people, organisation, and business needs by asking questions and listening hard to the answers.
-They could ask searching or confronting questions with personal warmth to get good answers without causing offence.
-Answers were checked against other data.
+Most participants emphasised gathering data about people, organisations, and business needs by asking questions and listening hard to the answers.
+They could ask searching or confronting questions with personal warmth to get good answers without offending.
+They checked answers against other data.
 They used this process rigorously to prepare for top-level meetings.

 3 Understanding how customer organisation works

-Participants said it was important to understand the organisation and how it works.
-For example, they wanted to know where the power lay, where was the excitement, which were the key businesses.
-Also, where do people want to do things and how do they make decisions.
+Participants said it was essential to understand the organisation and how it works.
+For example, they wanted to know where the power lay, the excitement, and the key businesses.
+Also, where do people want to do things, and how do they make decisions.
 What style of selling or presentation is appropriate?
 When they understood, they tailored their approach to that understanding.

 They did this research by making friends in the organisation, asking many questions, and listening hard.